dariel312/PYRoom/readme.txt

 Download: http://ironpython.net/download/

-To Run:
+To Run (Iron Python command):
-Execute PyRoom.Client/main.py
+> ipy PyRoom.Client/main.py

+COMMAND LINE Args:
+-host <host ip>
+-p <host port>
+-t <test file>

 Some Interesting things about the client:
--There is no file menu
+-There is no file menu (Too old and basic)
--There is a button in the dropdown menu on the right of the screen that allows you to clear the chat window -There is a button between the Channel list and the chat window that allows you to collapse the channel list window -Upon connecting to the server the title of the window and the Header above the chat window will update to the name of the chat server
+-There is a button in the dropdown menu on the right of the screen that allows you to clear the chat window -There is a button between the Channel list and the chat window that allows you to collapse the channel list panel -Upon connecting to the server the title of the window and the Header above the chat window will update to the name of the chat server
 -The whole design of the GUI was written XAML (similar to XML and HTML) -Supports multichannel